Explore

 AI summary

-A unique 1970s A-frame cathedral-style home in Dairy Flat, north of Auckland, is on the market.
-Described as "staggering" by Mid-century experts Mr Bigglesworthy, the house features four asymmetrical wings and a striking interior with exposed steel beams and multiple floating levels.
+A "staggering" 1970s home in Dairy Flat, north of Auckland, is now on the market.
+This unique property features a bold A-frame cathedral design with four asymmetrical wings and a striking open-plan interior with multiple 'floating' levels.

 The three-storey home comprises steel framing that supports 'floating' levels, rather than enclosed floors.
 Photo: TRADE ME/BARFOOT AND THOMPSON